Tverberg's theorem and graph coloring: Decomposing graphs

 We now introduce two DF-algorithms.
 Using the first one, we later show the same Tverberg type results as in Engstr\"om \cite{engstrom2011}, but employ only the combinatorial topology of shellability instead of stronger abstract tools from algebraic topology.
-Proving this conjecture from \cite{engstrom2011} gives a result in the same spirit as Ziegler's \cite{ziegler1994}, where he proved that the optimal connectivity bounds of chessboard complexes can be proved by shelling skeletons of chessboard complexes.
+This proves Conjecture 3.10 of \cite{engstrom2011}, and gives a result in the same spirit as Ziegler's paper \cite{ziegler1994}, where he proved that the optimal connectivity bounds of chessboard complexes can be proved by shelling skeletons of chessboard complexes.